-The 2021-22 academic year saw a return to a relatively normal way of working following the main phase of the Covid 19 pandemic.
+The 2022-23 academic year saw a return to a relatively normal way of working following the main phase of the Covid 19 pandemic.
 A new school improvement plan was created and delivered that focused on enabling children most affected by the pandemic to catch up educationally and to continue to move the school forward.

 These objectives were:

-- 1. To significantly increase the numbers of Y2 pupils working at an age related level by the end of Y2 - 2.
-To significantly increase the numbers of Y3 pupils working at an age related level in literacy by the end of Y3 - 3.
-To significantly increase the numbers of children working at greater depth in writing across the school - 4.
-To maximise catch up of lost learning caused by the Covid 19 pandemic - 5.
-To develop subject leader expertise and ensure effective leadership of every curriculum subject - 6.
-To review the school's curriculum, ensuring that content guidance is fully in place across all subjects - 7.
-To further improve children's positive engagement with and achievement in reading c.
+- 1. To increase the number of Y2 boys working at an age related level in writing by the end of Y2 - To increase the numbers of Y5 pupils working at an age related level in writing and maths by the end of Y5 - To significantly increase the numbers of Y3 pupils working at an age related level in literacy by the end of Y3 - 4.
+To significantly increase the numbers of Y4 pupils working at an age related level in reading by the end of Y4 - 5.
+To significantly increase the numbers of children working at greater depth in writing across the school - To improve whole school catch up and monitoring systems that lead to achievement improvements for a significant number of pupils - 7.
+To review the school's curriculum, ensuring that content guidance is fully in place across all subjects c.
 Public benefit